duckdb/duckdb-web/docs/archive/0.6/sql/query_syntax/filter.md

 ---
+expanded: SQL
 layout: docu
+railroad: query_syntax/filter.js
+redirect_from:
+- docs/archive/0.6.1/sql/query_syntax/filter
+selected: Documentation/SQL/Query Syntax/Filter
 title: FILTER Clause
-selected: Documentation/SQL/Query Syntax/Filter
-expanded: SQL
-railroad: query_syntax/filter.js
 ---

 The `FILTER` clause may optionally follow an aggregate function in a `SELECT` statement.
 This will filter the rows of data that are fed into the aggregate function in the same way that a `WHERE` clause filters rows, but localized to the specific aggregate function. `FILTER`s are not currently able to be used when the aggregate function is in a windowing context.

 There are multiple types of situations where this is useful, including when evaluating multiple aggregates with different filters, and when creating a pivoted view of a dataset. `FILTER` provides a cleaner syntax for pivoting data when compared with the more traditional `CASE WHEN` approach discussed below.